peteroupc/MailLib/api/com.upokecenter.text.NormalizerInput.md

 ## Methods

 * `NormalizerInput​(com.upokecenter.text.ICharacterInput input) NormalizerInput`<br>
- Initializes a new instance of the NormalizerInput class.
+ Initializes a new instance of the NormalizerInput class using Normalization Form C.
 * `NormalizerInput​(com.upokecenter.text.ICharacterInput stream,
                Normalization form) NormalizerInput`<br>
  Initializes a new instance of the NormalizerInput class.
 * `NormalizerInput​(java.lang.String str) NormalizerInput`<br>
- Initializes a new instance of the NormalizerInput class.
+ Initializes a new instance of the NormalizerInput class using Normalization Form C.
 * `NormalizerInput​(java.lang.String str,
                int index,
                int length,